Metalama//Commented Examples/Exception Handling/Retry/Step 2. Handling async methods

 Implementation

-The aspect provides a second template, OverrideAsyncMethod(), which provides the async implementation of the method.
+The aspect provides a second template, OverrideAsyncMethod(), which will provide the async implementation of the method.

 9